 Leftover wine is a rare occurrence in my household but when I have an extra splash from a bottle that’s been open a few days too many, I get to cooking.
 This recipe is all about nuance and depth.
 Calling for a full cup of Pinot noir, the result is a bowl of blueberry crisp that is warming, comforting, and delicately spiced.

+Looking for a recipe that combines blueberries + balsamic vinegar?
+How about swapping that balsamic out for a Pinot noir, instead?
 This blueberry crisp recipe is everything I love about a seasonally-inspired summer dessert.
 It’s simple and delicious but also has something new and different.
 We used organic frozen blueberries because it’s not blueberry season quite yet over here in the Willamette Valley but you bet we’ll be recreating this with a bucket of fresh berries when the time comes!